Turkey's Erdogan faces mounting criticism over wildfires - NewsBreak

 “There has been no air support, nothing.
 For three days we've been living with this helplessness," she said.

-Kemal Kilicdaroglu, the leader of Turkey’s main opposition party, accused Erdogan of lacking a “master plan” against forest fires and of ignoring warnings concerning global warming.
+Kemal Kilicdaroglu, the leader of Turkey’s main opposition party, accused Erdogan of lacking a “master plan” to prevent and tackle forest fires and of ignoring warnings concerning global warming.

 “We need to start preparing our country for new climate crises immediately.
 Our country is in the midst of a climate and water crisis,” he said.